 - custom-designs to meet specifics of your application

 - material combinations and blends can be used to create one product with different characteristics

 The standard measurement for a size of gear or gear teeth is its ‘module’.
 A gear module is calculated by dividing the reference (or pitch) diameter by the number of teeth.

 BNL plastic gears are usually within the m0.75 to m1.5 range, but we can offer gear solution up to m4 depending on application.

-We work to ISO standards but are willing to collaborate with our customer and their validation team to convert to a different standard grading system where necessary.
+We work to ISO standards but collaborate with our customer and their validation team to convert to a different standard grading system where necessary.
 Our gears generally achieve up to a tolerance class 10 in the ISO 1328 grading system.
 BNL are a member of the British Gear Association (BGA).